Home

 “Since beliefs and practices are so varied, the IRS cannot define a church, but resorts to a case-by-case approach to determine whether an organization is a church.”

-In order for an organization to be qualified to receive tax-exempt status for the IRS, they must meet certain conditions.
+In order for a church to be qualified to receive tax-exempt status for the IRS, they must meet certain conditions.

 IRS News Release 1930 listed the following guidelines for its agents in determining whether an organization is indeed a church.